 One of the most known beaches in the area is the 2.3 kilometer long Sola beach.
 Its perfect location right beside Stavanger airport makes it popular, with easy access from the city center.
 Being named as Norway’s finest beach by Femina.no and was the world’s sixth best beach by the British paper, The Sunday Times, it is definitely worth a visit.
 The beach is shallow, perfect for families with children.

 The area is also very popular for wind and watersports.
 Every year, the Norwegian Championship for windsurfing are arranged here due to the wonderful conditions.
 Surfing is also very popular and the summer provides smaller waves that are perfect for beginners.
 Lessons are available year round from Surfschool, so if you would like to give it a try, make sure you book a session.

 Bore beach stretches three kilometers along the coast.
 It is referred to as “Best in Norway for surfing”, providing ideal conditions for surfing and other watersports.
 Surfschool also offer surfing classes here.
 The area is another popular place for hiking and horse riding, so there is plenty on offer for a great day out.

 This is only a selection of the many beaches along the coast of Stavanger.
 You are guaranteed to find the perfect one, whether you are looking for a place to swim, sunbath, or participate in watersports or hiking.
-When you spend the night at Radisson Blu Royal Hotel, Stavanger, access to the beaches is only 30 minutes away by car or train.
+When you spend the night at Radisson Blu Atlantic Hotel, Stavanger, access to the beaches is only 30 minutes away by car or train.